 If you don’t need much support, patella knee straps are a comfortable, discreet choice.
 They work by applying targeted compression to the tendon below the kneecap.
 They’re so comfortable, you’ll forget you’re even wearing them.

 Knee straps provide the least support, but relieve pain by applying targeted compression to the tendon below the kneecap.
-(See Product)
+(See Product on Amazon)

 Torn Meniscus Exercises